 But to quote the late, great master of copywriting Gary Halbert:

-One day I will have to put together the mounds of other correspondence with readers that I’ve never published.
-I expect that this eventual set of documents will amount to 3000 or more pages of material, writing that some people will undoubtedly gobble up and put to immediate use in their personal memory practice.
+To elaborate on that point, one day I will have to put together the mounds of other correspondence with readers that I’ve never published.
+I expect that this eventual set of documents will amount to 10,000 or more pages of material, writing that some people will undoubtedly gobble up and put to immediate use in their personal memory practice.

 And now I’m excited to release the second edition of How to Learn and Memorize German Vocabulary.
 This new and revised edition includes:

-* Illustrations of how to create a well-constructed Memory Palace so that you can see the principles right before your very eyes and model them.
+* New illustrations of how to create a well-constructed Memory Palace so that you can see the principles right before your very eyes and model them.

 * Drawings of a few pieces of associative-imagery so that you really understand how you can instantly memorize the sound and meaning of a word in just a minute or two.